davidtys/railstheman/README.md

 To differentiate between the basic article and the quote, it adds 'category' in the header parameters : it contains 'quote' or 'article' or nothing (your goold old article)

-## It is not a word-editor

-Please note that the Wysihtml5 editor is very light : for example it doesn't manage the paragraphs.

-Perhaps I'll change it later, but it does the job for base font and insert, and it's all we really need, right ?

 ## Business projects